aptonic/dropzone4-actions/README.md

 ### $dz.fail(message)

 Shows a notification center notification that the task failed.
 Also terminates the task and makes a cross show in the status item to indicate task failure.
-If you call this, you don't need to call $dz.url or $dz.text after.
+If you call this you don't need to call $dz.url or $dz.text after.

 **Example**